trentlarson/P2P-Docs/README.md

  * error in versioned-repo test environment when we mark files as reviewed... because it's removing the previous_path, where it should be replacing it (and why am I removing again?)
  * store non-diffable (or ignored) files in DB rather than keeping copy of everything in reviewed
  * only keep copies of selected files (not all of them) (same as previous?)
+ * fix error marking reviewed the files starting with .
  * fix error loading properties when royal.ged INDI 1 is used as an identity
  * remove the static Ruby class variable that's not static (in settings.rb)
  * add node for Windows; possibly add sqlite for Windows/Linux